Crawford stopped 22 of 25 shots in Thursday's 4-1 Game 4 loss to the Predators.

-Crawford allowed three goals on 32 shots in Sunday's loss to the Wild.
+Crawford gave up five goals on 29 shots in Saturday's Game 2 loss to the Predators.

 Crawford played well in Thursday's loss, but he simply wasn't good enough Saturday as the Blackhawks dropped to 0-2 in the series.
 The 32-year-old has 83 playoff games and two Stanley Cups under his belt, so if anyone can get back on track, it's Crawford.
 Chicago has yet to score a goal in the series, so if it can break out of its funk, Crawford has the capability of backstopping them to a comeback.